 AI techniques are gaining popularity due to the power of Deep Learning Algorithms.
-One thing that can talked about is the role of regulation; just like in healthcare and finance where AI is bit faster to reinvent itself due to the slow-moving legislative frameworks.
-Definitely some valid challenges banks will face when implementing AI into their processes.
+One thing that can be talked about is the role of regulation; just like in healthcare and finance where AI is a bit faster to reinvent itself due to the slow-moving legislative frameworks.
+Definitely, some valid challenges banks will face when implementing AI into their processes.

 When to use Machine Learning in FinTech

-Of course machine learning is used in many other areas and for more complicated solutions such as fraud prevention, risk analysis, gaining batter customer insight and improving medical science among other uses.
+Machine learning is already in use in the financial services industry.
+It is used in many areas and for more complicated solutions such as fraud prevention, risk analysis, gaining better customer insight and improving medical science among other uses.
 As a field with broad scope, the problem of creating intelligence has been broken down into a number of sub-problems which later, each subset became a separate field of study to solve its problem.

 Many websites now offer customers the opportunity to chat with a customer support representative while they’re browsing—but not every site actually has a live person on the other end of the line.
 In many cases, you’re talking to a rudimentary AI.
 Many of these chat support bots amount to little more than automated responders, but some of them are actually able to extract knowledge from the website and present it to customers when they ask for it.